-- Under caloric deficit, protein requirements tend to be higher4.
+- Under a caloric deficit, protein requirements tend to be higher.
 In this study, the spread is high (i.e., the high protein group is consuming 100% more than the low protein group), and the higher protein consumption is at levels typically above average habitual intakes.
-However, a further review by Helms, Zinn, Rowlands and Brown, 2014, found higher levels of protein during caloric restriction to be beneficial, and that requirements increase further, the leaner one becomes5.
+However, a further review by Helms, Zinn, Rowlands and Brown, 2014, found higher levels of protein during caloric restriction to be beneficial, and that requirements increase further, the leaner one becomes.

-- Greater than 4.4g/kg per day has been shown to be of no benefit in strength and hypertrophy6, 3.4g/kg to be of benefit compared with 2.3g/kg7, and another found no beneficial difference between 2.6 and 3.3g/kg.
-This final study compared habitual consumption with increased levels in experienced, resistance trained men.
-It showed no benefits of 3.3g/kg per day8.
-This leads us to our high-end number of 3g/kg per day within the calculator.
+- Greater than 4.4g/kg per day has been shown to be of no benefit in strength and hypertrophy, 3.4 g/kg to be of benefit compared with 2.3 g/kg, and another found no beneficial difference between 2.6 and 3.3g/kg.
+This final study compared habitual consumption with increased levels inexperienced, resistance trained men.
+It showed no benefits of 3.3 g/kg per day.
+This leads us to our high-end number of 3 g/kg per day within the calculator.
 This is for very lean individuals, working out more than 5 times per week, who are also in a caloric deficit.

 When counting calories and recording macros, you must remember that protein requirements refer to complete proteins – i.e., those containing the full chain of all nine essential amino acids.

 If looking for a great range of whey proteins at great prices check out t-nutrition.

 - Animal proteins – meat, fish, poultry, cheese, eggs & milk (whey protein & casein protein)

 - Some plant proteins – potatoes, chickpeas, black beans, pumpkin seeds, cashew nuts, cauliflower, quinoa, pistachios, black-eyed beans and soy.